SAP-samples/teched2023-DA161/exercises/ex3/README.md

 - Adjust widgets position and size to specific devices
 - Hide widgets from a small devide

+🚩You can create a copy of the story TBD and Open in Edit Mode

 ℹ️Exercise check!
 Creating responsive rules